Make up a dialogue about six or eight lines, for example a dialogue on making arrangements:

-A 'What are you doing this evening?
+A What are you doing this evening?

-B 'Nothing much, why?'
+B Nothing much, why?

-A 'Would you like to come and drink a cup of tea with me in the cafe?'
+A Would you like to come and have a cup of tea with me in the cafe?

-B 'Yes, I'd love to.
-What time?'
+B Yes, I'd love to.
+What time?

-A 'Hmm, shall we say 6 o'clock?'
+A Hmm, shall we say 6 o'clock?

-B 'That'll be great.
-See you then.'
+B That'll be great.
+See you then.

 This is relatively simple English but the aim is to make it as lively and realistic and as natural as possible.

-- Then once we've been through this dialogue a few times I would begin to erase a few of the words from each line.
-For example, in the first line - 'What are you doing this evening?' - I would perhaps erase the words 'are' and 'doing' to focus on the grammar point.
+- Once you've been through the dialogue a few times, erase a few of the words from each line.
+For example, in the first line What are you doing this evening? you could erase the words 'are' and 'doing' to focus on the grammar point.